15 Social Justice Quotes That Will Motivate You To Act

-Her novels focus on diaspora and the experiences of Black women in both Africa and America.
-She’s extremely brilliant, has an excellent sense of humor, and her books are incredible (I recommend Purple Hibiscus and Americanah—two of my favorites).
+Her novels focus on the diaspora and Black women’s experiences in Africa and America.
+She’s brilliant, has an excellent sense of humor, and her books are incredible (I recommend Purple Hibiscus and Americanah—two of my favorites).

 I love this quote.
 It evokes a sense of hope.

-Even though we have created culture, that means it isn’t inherently true—which means sexism, racism, classicism, and prejudice are all products of what we have created.
-These creations have caused incredible harm and suffering that cannot continue.
+Even though we have created culture, that means it isn’t inherently true—sexism, racism, classicism, and prejudice are all products of what we have made.
+These creations have caused great harm and suffering that cannot continue.

-We have to change society and sociopolitical structures—but it isn’t impossible.
+We must change society and sociopolitical structures—but it isn’t impossible.
 A mass of people, big or small, can create change.